Ferrari 375 MM

-The Ferrari 375 MM, was a sports racing car produced by Ferrari in 1953 up to 1955 for the road cars.
+The Ferrari 375 MM, was a sports racing car produced by Ferrari from 1953 to 1955.
 It was named "375" for the unitary displacement of one cylinder in the 4.5 L V12 engine, and the "MM" stood for the Mille Miglia race.
 In total 26 units were made, including four converted from the 340 MM.

 Development

 The first prototype was a Vignale Spyder and three next cars were Pinin Farina Berlinettas, all converted from the Ferrari 340 MM.
 Majority of the cars would be bodied by Pinin Farina in a spider style.

 The engine was based on its Ferrari 375 F1 counterpart, but with shorter stroke and bigger bore, for the customer cars and unchanged for the factory ones.